 After 2-3 months of use, a follow-up sleep study is performed to ensure your treatment is successful.
 Any adjustments or additional procedures are completed until a satisfactory result is obtained.

-Treatment for Sleep Disordered Breathing is a serious, chronic, lifelong problem and you will be seen every 6 months for follow-up.
+Treatment for Sleep Disordered Breathing is a serious, chronic, lifelong problem and you should be seen every 6 months for follow-up.

 A – There are follow up visits by the dentist to ensure it works, fits properly and is comfortable.
 You can call us for an appointment at any time; if you have a concern before your next planned appointment.